SamuelLerman/image_similarity_flutter/README.md

 ## The API

 I used python and flask to create the API.
-It is located at this [folder]().
+It is located in this [folder]().

 ### Setup